 When a balance is "past-due," it means we've tried to charge your payment option, but it didn't work.
-We'll keep retrying, and if it continues to not work the subscription will be canceled.
+We'll keep retrying, and if it continues to fail the subscription will eventually be canceled.

 To pay a past-due balance immediately, sign in to your Services & subscription page, select Pay now for the subscription, and follow the instructions.